 Drunk driving accounts for a large portion of these fatalities on Las Vegas highways.
 Previous clients have suffered from hazardous and sometimes even fatal drunk driving accidents.
-Often, the drunk driver will leave the scene, resulting in even more charges after the accident.
+Often, the drunk driver will leave the scene, resulting in even more charges after the incident.
 Not only do drunks cause direct damage, their paths can be very destructive.
 Power poles, construction signs, pick-up trucks, and other vehicles that are used to maintain highways and freeways often become targets for the impaired.
 Additionally, police, Nevada Highway Patrol and often pedestrians become the victims of drunk driving accidents.
 Drunks normally do not have the best insurance coverage, if at all; consequently, many victims feel there is no way to seek recourse.

 Pedestrian accidents with cars are very crippling.
 Every year the statistics get worse.
 Las Vegas has one of the highest incidents of pedestrian accidents due to the large volume of walking traffic on the sidewalks and crosswalks of the roads.
-Pedestrians walking or running are at a great risk of accident.
+Additionally, pedestrians walking or running are at a great risk of injury.